 Victorian Bushfire Appeal Fund

 When the Appeal officially closed on Friday, 17 April, 2009, $379 million had been raised.
-With interest, that figure now stands at $395 million.
+With interest, that figure now stands at $401 million, including interest.

 The Victorian Bushfire Appeal Fund Independent Advisory Panel, chaired by Pat McNamara, is made up of community leaders who oversee the Fund's operation and the allocation of funds, based on a number of criteria for payments.